School leaving qualification: Requirements for receiving a diploma

 Most countries around the world award high school diplomas on the basis of completing appropriate coursework and passing one or more standardized tests.
 Every country has different requirements for receiving a diploma, and in some cases, individual schools set their own requirements.
 Requirements also change over time.
 There is no single, universal set of requirements for receiving a high school diploma.
 Every time and place has different requirements.

 A person who qualifies for a diploma, but has not yet received it, is called a graduand; after receiving it, the person is called a graduate.

 Education systems based on the British model have independently marked national examinations for each subject instead of a High School Diploma — General Certificate of Secondary Education in England and Wales, School Leaving Certificates in Ireland, Higher Grade Examination in Scotland, and IGCSE/AICE internationally.
 Caribbean Examination Council Certificates are also given to students in the Caribbean after completion of a five years of secondary education, and are accepted regionally and internationally.

 European schools use the Baccalaureate system.
 The International Baccalaureate (IB) is becoming increasingly popular worldwide.

 In the United States, most states require students to take and pass a standardized test before graduation.
 The curriculum and implementation has varied depending upon the state.
 Florida uses the English, Welsh and Northern Irish A-Level program (called Advanced International Certificate of Education) for advanced students while a number of schools in Virginia use the IGCSE.
 General education students who pass the twelfth grade in the US by completing enough classes, but do not meet all of the standard graduation requirements, will not receive a high school diploma, but will instead receive a certificate of attendance.
 Schools may offer the Cambridge International Examinations, the International Baccalaureate, and/or Advanced Placement program in addition to the high school diploma for advanced students.
 Schools may also offer dual-enrollment programs that enable students to earn university academic credit and a high school diploma simultaneously.

-Australia has six state-based systems and two territory-based systems, which have different curricula, standards and pathways, but all of which (except for Queensland) produce a common Australian Tertiary Admission Rank which is recognised nationally.
+Australia has six state-based systems and two territory-based systems, which have different curricula, standards and pathways, all of which produce a common Australian Tertiary Admission Rank which is recognised nationally.
 Several Australian private schools, and a number of public schools in the state of South Australia, offer the IB as an alternative.

 Graduation

-The high school diploma is the symbol of having successfully completed the basic education required by law for youths.
-Because of this, the presentation of the high-school diploma has become an adulthood rite, that is steeped in ritual.
+In some countries, the high school diploma is the symbol of having successfully completed the basic education required by law for youths.
+Because of this, the presentation of the high-school diploma has become a rite of passage into adulthood, that is steeped in ritual.
 The high school diploma is given to students at a ceremony called high-school graduation.
 Students who have passed their courses will have their names called out, walk across a stage, and be handed their diplomas.
 Sometimes, students receive blank pieces of paper wrapped with a ribbon or empty leather binders during the graduation ceremony; when this occurs the actual diploma is received later.